Updated on by Sarina

 When you first buy zari worked fabric, it is a dream – the sparkle and shine of zari (the fine gold or silver coloured thread) embroidery or weave that embellishes fabric on borders or as motifs are something else.
 But after sometime, it becomes so dull and dark.
-It is like some disease has affected the delicate thread and turned it dead and it is really heartbreaking to see this.
+It is like some disease has affected the delicate thread and turned it bad and it is really heartbreaking to see this.

 This darkness that take over zari work may be due to the low quality of zari thread used but mostly you could have done something to prevent this.
 It is difficult to salvage zari-gone-bad but you can prevent the rot.
 Other than buy the zari fabric from reputed retailers, what else can you do?